 - Additional payments can be made without penalty

 - The loan can be paid off early without penalty

 - Extra administration fee charged if using a property as collateral

-As long as your documents are in order, you can be approved within 24 hours of applying for a Greater Bank personal loan.
+As long as your documents are in order and you meet Greater Bank's lending criteria, you can be approved within 24 hours of applying for a personal loan.